13 films everyone should watch and why—as voted by you

 Based on the novella by Stephen King, Frank Darabont's film depicts life in the seemingly hopeless Shawshank State Penitentiary from the perspective of two men on the inside.
 At once a prison drama, an allegory for Christian Mysticism, and a character study, the film overcame a weak box office showing to become a hit in rentals and video sales.

-Andy Dufresne (Tim Robbins) is sentenced to multiple life terms for murder despite his claims of innocence.
+Andy Dufresne (Tim Robbins) is sentenced to multiple life terms for murder, despite his claims of innocence.
 In prison, he befriends smuggler Ellis "Red" Redding (Morgan Freeman), with whom he shares a dream of escaping to Mexico.
 Despite the brutality and corruption of the prison and its warden (Bob Gunton), Andy's hopefulness, resourcefulness, and professional skills help him and those around him to endure.The story is often praised for the relationship between Andy and Red, which is atypical in both the depth of the friendship it depicts and the fairly realistic conditions that spark it.
-The film is also brilliantly shot, with the cinematography supporting every scene.
+The film is also brilliantly shot by legendary cinematographer Roger Deakins.

 Giuseppe Tornatore's brilliant movie about nostalgia, going home again, youth, cinema, and what it costs to be the best version of yourself centers around the projectionists at a small theater in Sicily and their mutual love of movies.

 Salvatore Di Vita (Jacques Perrin), a famous Italian filmmaker, is told that his old hometown friend Alfredo (Philippe Noiret) has died.
 He remembers in flashback the circumstances of his youth that brought the two of them together.
-The film follows their friendship and mutual love of movies as Salvatore (played as a child by Salvatore Cascio and Marco Leonardi) grows older and considers where his life will take him.
-In the present day, he attends Alfredo's funeral and discovers one last gift from his old friend.
+The film follows their friendship and mutual love of movies as Salvatore grows older and considers where his life will take him.

-A Director's Cut, with nearly an hour's worth of additional scenes, also exists.

 Stanley Kubrick's burning satire of Cold War thinking might be the greatest example of a satire ever put to film.
 While it is laugh-out-loud hilarious, it is also possible to take large parts of the film as a serious and terrifying depiction of what could go wrong with nuclear weapons when the wrong people are in charge of them.